Decomposing Tensor Spaces via Path Signatures: The universal variety and tensor rank

 Both from a theoretical and from an applied viewpoint, the main way to study a tensor is to look at its decompositions.
 A tensor $T\in V^{\ot k}$ is called \emph{elementary} if there exist $v_1,\ldots,v_k\in V$ such that $T=v_1\ot\cdots\ot v_k$.
 A \emph{decomposition} of $T$ is a way to write

 as a sum of elementary tensors.
 The \emph{rank} of $T$, denoted by $\rk(T)$, is the minimum length of a decomposition of $T$.

-This notion of rank generalizes matrix rank and gives us a concrete way to measure the amount of information carried by a tensor.
+This notion of rank generalizes matrix rank.
 As illustrated in \cite[Chapter 1.3]{Lands}, tensor decompositions and tensor rank find direct applications in many areas of applied mathematics.
 It is therefore natural to wonder about the rank of signature tensors.

 Tensor rank is trickier to handle than matrix rank - for instance, we do not have an efficient algorithm to compute the rank of a given tensor.
 In this section we take the first steps to characterize the rank of a signature tensor.
 When we deal with tensor rank, it is often convenient to work in the projective space $\p(V^{\ot k})$.
 With a little abuse of notation, we will still denote by $\U_k(V)\subseteq \p(V^{\ot k})$ the projectivization of the universal variety.
 Recall that the \emph{Segre variety} is the locus of tensors of rank 1.
-It is isomorphic to the product of $k$ copies of $\p(V)$.
+It is isomorphic to the product of $k$ copies of $\p(V)$ via the \emph{Segre embedding}, see for instance \cite[Exercise 2.14]{hart}.

 \begin{theorem} Let $V$ be a $\C$-vector space of dimension $d$ and let $T\in\U_{k}(V)$ be a nonzero signature tensor.
 Then $T$ has rank 1 if and only if $T$ is symmetric. \end{theorem} \begin{proof} First assume that $T$ is symmetric.
 Then